 Hinduism has always been a dynamic religion, absorbing changes and modification as the situations and circumstances demand.
 Any violence and hatred by a religious organization or individuals however is unbecoming.
 Some take the position that protecting religion and God is an ordained duty; this responsibility may be best performed by the dully assigned personnel.They may also remember what Swami Vivekananda recalled in similar circumstances, when he heard the divine voice of Mother saying, “Do you protect me?
 Or do I protect you?”90

 Despite several hurdles, Hindus outside India have maintained a very close connection with their religion and culture.
 They have built an enormous number of temples, some of which are most gorgeous and elegant.
 At home, most Hindus carry on their daily routines in a more traditional manner.
 They also observe many Hindu festivals and customs fairly well, although with some modifications as suitable.

 Hindus are now present in most countries of the world.
 Occasionally, they are also treated unfairly in foreign countries.
 In some places, there is racial prejudice; in schools it may be because of the usual bullying habit of some children, or there may be unnecessary damaging comments about the Hindu religion or culture in text books.
 Hindus may need to address these issues on various planes, both at individual as well as community levels.
 Most importantly, Hindus must themselves know and appreciate the positive and glorious aspects of their own religion, and also bring about the same awareness in their children.
-The strength of such awareness can not be underestimated.
+The strength and importance of such awareness may not be underestimated.

 Marriages in Hindu society are often still “arranged”, although with some modifications.
 The would-be bride and bridegroom usually meet and discuss their options and plans for the future more freely than before.
 Westerners often wonder how “arranged marriages” work and succeed.
 But the fact is that these “arranged marriages” often succeed more than the so-called “love marriages” without any parental council!
-In Hindu society, it is said, “To separate the marriage is to displease God”.
+In Hindu society, it is said, “To separate the marriage is to displease God.”

 Rituals still do form an important, rather indispensable part of the Hindu religion.
 However there is no pressure on how to perform the same; in some places these are performed in a symbolic manner, and in others these may be very prolonged and laborious.
 Rituals are performed in Sanskrit language, but they are also explained in the local or English language, especially in foreign countries.

+Women in Hindu society are becoming more and more free and liberated.
+Even so the old habits of male dominance are not completely gone.
+Husbands still do not extend an equal helping hand in home chores, child care etc. even when their wives are very busy and have fulfilling careers.
 Divorces are not yet common in Hindu society, but are no longer regarded as a disgrace on women.
 Although Hindu religion and culture stress on saving the marriage to the utmost as a matter of spiritual duty, and the consideration of children remains uppermost in the minds of parents, divorce by no means is totally ruled out.
 It is now accepted in a more positive manner; even the religious leaders seem to give tactical support by remaining silent on the issue.